rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 Many scenarios that come up on the support channels call for modifying a request based on the query string (the bit of a URL following a ?).
 This is not something ``RewriteRule`` can do, and requires the services of the ``RewriteCond`` directive.
 See Chapter \ref{rewritecond}.

+.. index:: RewriteBase
+.. _RewriteBase:

 RewriteBase
 -----------

+.. _RewriteCond:
-.. index:: RewriteBase
+.. index:: RewriteCond

 RewriteCond
 -----------

-.. index:: RewriteCond

 The ``RewriteCond`` directive attaches additional conditions on a ``RewriteRule``, and may also set backreferences that may be used in the rewrite target.

+TODO

+.. index:: RewriteMap
+.. _RewriteMap:

 RewriteMap
 ----------

-.. index:: RewriteMap

 The ``RewriteMap`` directive gives you a way to call external mapping routines to simplify your ``RewriteRule``s.
 This external mapping can be a flat text file containing one-to-one mappings, or a database, or a script that produces mapping rules, or a variety of other similar things.
 In this chapter we'll discuss how to use a ``RewriteMap`` in a ``RewriteRule`` or ``RewriteCond``.